-Now that most of the decisions are made, all you need to do is contact whomever you’d like to attend and, if out-of-state, arrange their transportation.
-An obituary notice or a social media post may also assist in letting people outside of your contact circle become aware of the service.Back to Top
+Once most decisions are finalized, contact whomever you wish to attend the service, and arrange their transportation if needed.
+An obituary notice or a social media post may also help those outside of your contact circle to become aware of the service.Back to Top

 Begin to Heal

-A funeral service is more than just saying goodbye, it is a way to begin the healing process after a loved one has passed.
-It also presents a great opportunity to tell their story and express the values of a life that was well-lived.
-By gathering as a community in an orderly and supportive environment, the grieving process becomes less of a burden and one that celebrates the joy of life!
+A funeral service is more than just saying goodbye – it’s a way to begin the healing process after a loved one has passed.
+It also presents the opportunity to tell their story and express the values of a life well-lived.
+By gathering as a community in an orderly and supportive environment, the grieving process becomes less of a burden and more of a joyful celebration!

-When you are going through the difficult process of planning a funeral, you need service that is both experienced and compassionate.
+When you’re navigating the difficult process of planning a funeral, you need service that is both experienced and compassionate.
 Our staff is here to help before, during, and after you have experienced a loss.
-Contact us for services in De Soto, Hillsboro, Festus, Herculaneum, and surrounding municipalities today.
+Contact us today for compassionate, empathic, and professional funeral services in De Soto, Hillsboro, Festus, Herculaneum, and surrounding municipalities.CONTACT US

 Here To Help You